cyberark/community/Conjur/conventions/ruby-style-guide.md

   )
   ```

-- Use memoization when you need to run an "expensive operation" more than onceand are sure that it's safe to cache the output (DB queries, API requests, etc..).
-Use the '||=' construct -- this is the idiomatic pattern for memoization in ruby.
-Unless there is a naming conflict, name your instance variable (eg, `@my_method`) after your method (eg, `my_method`).
+- Use memoization when you need to run an "expensive operation" more than once
+  and are sure that it's safe to cache the output (DB queries, API requests,
+  etc..).
+Use the '||=' construct -- this is the idiomatic pattern for
+  memoization in ruby.
+Unless there is a naming conflict, name your instance
+  variable (eg, `@my_method`) after your method (eg, `my_method`).

   ```ruby
   def identity_role